melizalab/arf/README.md

 This repository contains:

--   The specification for arf (in specification.org)
+-   The specification for arf (in specification.org).
+This is also hosted at https://meliza.org/specifications/arf/.
 -   A fast, type-safe C++ interface for reading and writing arf files
 -   A python interface for reading and writing arf files (based on h5py).